 Portugal is known for its Port wine, but this sweet red wine isn’t just the perfect accompaniment to dessert.
-It also works well as an ingredient in Portuguese recipes, such as this “birdie salad” from Chef Monteiro of our cooking vacation “Seaside Cooking in Portugal.”
-This is a light dish made with the freshest lettuce and topped with seasonal produce, including avocados and cherry tomatoes, but its something that can be enjoyed year round.
+It also works well as an ingredient in Portuguese recipes, such as this “birdie salad” from Chef Monteiro of our cooking vacation in Portugal.
+This is a light dish made with the freshest lettuce and topped with seasonal produce, including avocados and cherry tomatoes, but it’s something that can be enjoyed year round.

 1. Marinate the clean chicken breast and avocado pear wedges in olive oil, freshly ground black pepper, crushed garlic, and a bit of salt.